Liouville and Calabi-Yau type theorems for complex Hessian equations: Liouville theorem for maximal -subharmonic functions

-First suppose that $u$ has the following property: there exists $\rho >0$, a sequence of mappings $G_k$, each a composition of a complex rotations and a translation, and a sequence of balls $ B_k = B(0 , r_k),\ \ r_k \to\infty$ such that
+First suppose that $u$ has the following property: there exists $\rho >0$, a sequence of mappings $G_k$, each a composition of a translation and a complex rotation, and a sequence of balls $ B_k = B(0 , r_k),\ \ r_k \to\infty$ such that

 where we use the notation

 $Vol (E)=\int _E \beta ^n$; and

 The functions